Donders-Institute/bidscoin/docs/installation.rst

 BIDScoin can be installed and should work on Linux, MS Windows and on OS-X computers (this latter option has not been tested) that satisfy the system requirements:

 -  dcm2niix
--  python 3.6 or higher
+-  python 3.8 or higher

 Dcm2niix installation
 ---------------------

 BIDScoin relies on dcm2niix to convert DICOM and PAR/REC files to nifti.
 Please download and install `dcm2niix <https://www.nitrc.org/plugins/mwiki/index.php/dcm2nii:MainPage>`__ yourself according to the instructions.
-When done, make sure that the path to the dcm2niix binary / executable is set correctly in the BIDScoin `Options`_ in the ``[path_to_bidscoin]/heuristics/bidsmap_template.yaml`` file or in the `Site specific / customized template <advanced.html#site-specific-customized-template>`__ file.
+When done, make sure that the path to the dcm2niix binary / executable is set correctly in the `Options`_ section in your bidsmap or, for once and for all, in your `Site specific / customized template <advanced.html#site-specific-customized-template>`__ bidsmap.

 Python 3 installation
 ---------------------